yuxi-liu-wired/cheela/src/dragonsegg/god11.md

 "After separation we will be on ten-hour interlocking duty shifts.
 There will be a two-hour overlap so the new person coming on duty can be debriefed on the status of the experiments before taking over.
 It is now 0912 so Abdul, Seiko and Doc are on duty, with Doc on his mid-shift meal break and Seiko to go off duty at 1000.
 We had better get into the routine, so the rest of us should relax now.
 I know we aren't going to quarters during breakaway, but our shift will be coming up soon, so make sure that you get some sleep, and don't spend your off hours just watching the others work."

 The time for separation approached, and they all went up to the main deck where each would have a viewport.
 The breakaway was quiet and uneventful.
 The procedure consisted of opening the hatch doors of the huge mother ship, unlocking the attachment fittings, and slowly backing the larger ship away from the freely falling sphere.
-Pierre had been right&mdash;no one went to quarters as the small sphere floated away from the immense side of the interstellar ark.
+Pierre had been right---no one went to quarters as the small sphere floated away from the immense side of the interstellar ark.

 Cesar spoke.
 "It is always awe-inspiring to be outside, and up this close.
 The last time for me was when I came on board two years ago."

 "I've been out a dozen times on antenna maintenance," Amalita said.
-"But you're right&mdash;no matter how often you see it, it is still impressive."
+"But you're right---no matter how often you see it, it is still impressive."

 Pierre spoke into the communications console.
 "You look good, St. George.
 See you in a week."